Knowing how to track your SEO rankings is essential to driving a continuous flow of organic traffic to your website.

 - Transactional: The searcher is trying to complete a purchase like “Buy protein powder online”

-The reason optimizing for search intent is so important is because Google looks to provide searchers with the most relevant results when ranking content.
+The reason optimizing for search intent is so important is that Google looks to provide searchers with the most relevant results when ranking content.
 If it is clear that somebody wants to buy something when searching a specific phrase, Google isn’t going to rank a purely informative piece of content at the top for that keyword.

 When you know the search intent behind a keyword, you can fine-tune your content to give the searcher (and by extension Google) exactly what they want.